chiwoojo/chiwoojo.github.io/_posts/2015-12-12-deal-with-classes.md

 ---

 So what are Classes in JavaScript?
 And why do we have them?
 What is their usage?

 First, a prerequisite for understanding this blog post is a knowledge of how Objects in JavaScript works.
-I will spend a paragraph for anyone who doesn't know.
+I will spend a couple of paragraphs here for anyone who doesn't know.

 Objects can be seen as a container.
 A data container.
 Much like how you would have a plastic container for you socks, underwear, etc. And they look something like this :

 {% highlight javascript %}
-var object = {};
+var shelf = {
+	socks : 5,
+    underwear : 3
+};
+{% endhighlight %}

+And you can assign new "shelves" by the dot notation :

+{% highlight javascript %}
+shelf.jeans = 10;

+//now the 'shelf' object looks like : shelf = {
+	socks : 5,
+    underwear : 3,
+    jeans : 10
+};
 {% endhighlight %}

 So what are classes then?
 And what are they used for?